ralphowino/restful-api-helper/README.md

 * `--migration` - This option generates a migration along with the model being created
 * `--schema` - This option sets the fields for the model and if a migration is to be created adds the fields to the migration
 * `--table` - This option is used to explicitly set the table name for the model
+* `--relationships` - This option is used to set the relationships for the model

 #####Example
-`php artisan starter:model Task --schema="title:string priority:string:nullable" --archive`
+`php artisan starter:model Task --schema="title:string priority:string:nullable" --archive --relationships="user:belongsTo, goals:hasMany"`

 The appropriate format for the schema is: